 Then in Spring, seeing Mother Duck with her brood of ducklings swimming up and down the ditches, is again a joy to behold.
 She comes back with her mate every year and usually manages to rear 9-11 ducklings.

-The beech itself is, in contrast to the oak, fairly shade-tolerant and indeed, if the trunk of a mature tree is suddenly exposed to strong sunlight it will almost certainly suffer sunburn that can cause the death of the tree, as shown in the photo here, taken in the neighbouring wood.
+The beech itself is, in contrast to the oak, fairly shade-tolerant.
+Indeed, if the trunk of a mature tree is suddenly exposed to strong sunlight it will almost certainly suffer sunburn that can cause the death of the tree.This is shown in the photo here, taken in the neighbouring wood.
 In short, if beeches are to be kept looking healthy and sound, it is prudent to think very carefully before pruning off larger branches or indeed removing other trees which cast shade.
-Finally, the beech (and birch) conform to the general rule that the rate of growth is inversely proportional to the lifetime of the tree.
+Finally, the beech and birch both conform to the general rule that the rate of growth is inversely proportional to the lifetime of the tree.
 Put simply, the faster it grows, the shorter its life.
 In the case of a beech, 100 years is a respectable lifetime, whereas an oak is, figuratively speaking, just getting going.

-Outside our house is a double avenue of beech trees at least 20m high and probably planted about a century ago.
-These are now elderly trees and they have fairly frequent visits from tree surgeons who can reach their branches using mechanically elevated platforms so that close inspection is relatively easy.
-(The photo here was taken in October 1997 and these trees have now been removed and replaced by young beeches.)
-Just looking up carefully in the parts of the avenue which have not yet been renewed reveals that dead branches are now appearing quite frequently and some time in the next 20 years or so some trees will need to be removed.
+Outside our house is a double avenue of beech trees at least 20m high and probably established about a century ago.
+These are now elderly trees.
+They have fairly frequent visits from tree surgeons who can reach their branches using mechanically elevated platforms so that close inspection is relatively easy.
+(The photo here was taken in October 1997.
+These trees have now been removed and replaced by young beeches.)
+Just looking up carefully in the parts of the avenue which have not yet been renewed reveals that dead branches are now appearing quite frequently.
+Sometime in the next 20 years or so some trees will need to be removed.

 - Grow the tree on in a nursery area until it is a reasonable size.